ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 ## The Starting Point

-The stated purpose of the example program is "to calculate and print a statement of a customer's charges at a video store."
+The stated purpose of the example program is “to calculate and print a statement of a customer’s charges at a video store.”

 First a Ruby snippet, followed by its Haskell translation.